Skip Navigation

 Marcia Horn

-Marcia K. Horn is the president and CEO of ICAN, International Cancer Advocacy Network, https://askican.org/
+Marcia K. Horn is the president and CEO of ICAN, International Cancer Advocacy Network, https://askican.org/ and chair of the Biomarker Collaborative, a pan-tumor global consortium of biomarker specific advocacy organizations.

-Marcia is one of the two research advocates selected for both the Stand Up 2 Cancer Molecular Early Detection of Colon Cancer Dream Team and the Stand Up 2 Cancer InTIME Dream Team for Lung Cancer Interception.
-She served for three years as DIA’s inaugural chairman of its Patient Engagement Community and is a PCORI Ambassador.
-Marcia is a member of the ASCO TAPUR Study Molecular Tumor Board, the Banner Health Institutional Review Board, and the SWOG Early Therapeutics/Rare Cancers Committee.
-She is a research advocate for the National Cancer Institute’s University of Texas Southwestern Medical Center Lung Cancer SPORE (Specialized Program of Research Excellence).
+Marcia served as one of the two research advocates for the Stand Up 2 Cancer Molecular Early Detection of Colon Cancer Dream Team and the Stand Up 2 Cancer InTIME Dream Team for Lung Cancer Interception.
+She was chosen as DIA’s inaugural chairman of its Patient Engagement Community and was named one of the first PCORI Ambassadors.
+Marcia has served for eight years as member of the ASCO TAPUR Study Molecular Tumor Board and has been a member of the Banner Health Institutional Review Board for 13 years.
+She is the research advocate for the SWOG Early Therapeutics/Rare Cancers Committee and enjoys her role as one of the advocates for the National Cancer Institute’s University of Texas Southwestern/MD Anderson Cancer Center Lung SPORE (Specialized Program of Research Excellence).